 In the early 1980s, the area experienced an oil bust that coincided with the mechanization of port activity and the decline of well-paying shipping jobs.
 This led to a regional recessional and population exodus.
 By the late 1990s, however, an increasingly robust tourism sector and a more diversified economy helped mitigate the losses.

-The historic heart of the city is the French Quarter, known for its French and Spanish Creole architecture and vibrant nightlife along Bourbon Street.
-Here can be found Preservation Hall, a celebrated jazz club, popular bars and restaurants on Bourbon Street, and Café du Monde, where New Orleans style coffee blended with chicory has been served since 1862.
+The city’s historic heart is the French Quarter, known for its French and Spanish Creole architecture and vibrant nightlife along Bourbon Street.
+Here can be found Preservation Hall, a celebrated jazz club, popular bars and restaurants on Bourbon Street, and Café du Monde, where New Orleans-style coffee blended with chicory has been served since 1862.

 Throughout the city, visitors enjoy Creole cuisine, which is a blend of the city’s various cultures, including African, French, Irish, Italian, Spanish, German, Caribbean, Native American, and Portuguese.

 And… New Orleans is said to be the most haunted city in the United States.
 For years, it has been known for its ghost sightings, haunted buildings, and gruesome tales.
 The city is so rich with dark secrets and lore that it has become an essential part of New Orleans’ character.

 New Orleans has several nicknames, including Crescent City, which alludes to the course of the Lower Mississippi River around and through the city.
 Also called the Big Easy, which is probably a reference by musicians in the early 20th century to the relative ease of finding work there.